jagojar/Apim-Samples/samples/oauth-3rd-party/README.md

 ## 📝 Scenario

-We chose Spotify as it provides an extensive [REST API](https://developer.spotify.com/documentation/web-api) and has relatively generous limits on free API access.
+We chose Spotify as it provides an extensive [REST API][spotify-rest-api] and has relatively generous limits on free API access.
 This makes for a relatively straight-forward experience for this sample.
 Specifically, this sample uses Spotify's REST API to obtain information about its deep music and artist catalog.
 API Management is registered as an application in Spotify's applications with its own client ID and client secret for a given scope.
 This application is then set up as a generic OAuth 2.0 integration in Credential Manager.
 Furthermore, we build on the knowledge gained from the _AuthX_ and _AuthX-Pro_ samples to authentication callers and authorize their use of the Spotify integration.